4ndrelim/4ndrelim.github.io/content/blog/hospital/index.md

 The symptoms unfolded quietly over the week.
 It began with my legs looking slightly swollen.
 I thought little of it, figuring it was just due to running hard the previous day (see above dropdown).
 _Dead wrong._

-Strangely, I lost my appetite.
+Strangely, I lost my appetite on Monday.
 Food poisoning, maybe, except there wasn't the diarrhoea I was expecting, just one minor episode.
 Still, I found myself surviving on soup and porridge.

 By Tuesday, the swelling had worsened.
 Walking became much harder.
 Still I thought I could tough it out.